Auerbach-Lab/PinkNoiseDue/README.md

 Press the red ABORT button to cancel a running sequence and immediately silence any sounds.

-**Volume**
+**Volume**<br>
 To adjust the volume in software, edit `#define VOLUME 200` near the top of main.ino.
 See the rough decibel correspondence in the chart immediately following this line.

 To adjust the volume in hardware, use the trim potentiometer on the underside of the control box, using a flat eyeglasses screwdriver or similar implement.
 There is a very small usable range for adjustments; as little as 2 degrees of turn will produce several dB of change within this range.
-Most positions the trimmer can be set to leave the speaker at maximum volume.
-Use this adjustment sparingly; trim pots are generally only rated for a 200 cycle lifespan.
+Most positions the trimmer can be set to leave the speaker at maximum volume. **Use this adjustment sparingly**; trim pots are generally only rated for a 200 cycle lifespan.

 ![A photograph of the underside of the control box, showing the cutout to access the volume trim potentiometer](https://raw.githubusercontent.com/Auerbach-Lab/PinkNoiseDue/7478535de894f6554dea8b48933255e167ce98e0/docs/control_box_underside.jpg?token=GHSAT0AAAAAACAWGXVKO5XCKNZ22WOZ7NEGZFGNIVQ)

 ## Sound Sequence
  - 120 seconds of silence
  - 355 seconds of 5-second bursts of pink noise that are cosine gated in and out across 500 ms, then 30 seconds of silence (11 bursts, 10 silent periods)
  - 120 seconds of silence